 - 1.21 Residency: Employees must provide Canadian and provincial residency information sufficient to ensure that the production company can establish eligibility to receive the federal and provincial incentives including tax credits.
 This information will be held in accordance with the applicable privacy legislation.
 Failure to furnish appropriate residency documentation within ten (10) working days can be cause for dismissal. - 1.22 Territorial Jurisdiction: The provisions of this Agreement shall apply to Western Canada (where not covered by the BCCFU) and, to the extent permitted by law, any Employee hired in Western Canada that the Employer elects to transport outside the jurisdiction. - 1.23 Jurisdictional Disputes: The Union agrees to co-operate in good faith with the Employer and other unions and guilds in the motion picture industry in resolving jurisdictional disputes.
-There shall be no work stoppages arising from jurisdictional disputes. - 1.24 Rates and Fringes applicable to Feature/Long Form Productions:

-See Rate & Fringe Table in Schedule (A).

-Fringe Rates: The fringe rates for Pension, Health, Stat Pay, Vacation Pay, and Training shall be in accordance with Schedule (A).

-The Union may allocate such percentage among the aforementioned fringe categories so long as the statutory requirements for Holiday Pay and Vacation Pay are satisfied.
+There shall be no work stoppages arising from jurisdictional disputes. - 1.24 Rates and Fringes applicable to Feature/Long Form Productions: - (a) See Rate & Fringe Table in Schedule (A). - (b) Fringe Rates: The fringe rates for RSP, Health & Welfare, Stat Pay, Vacation Pay, Training, and Administration (1%) shall be in accordance with Schedule (A).
+An additional administration fee of four percent (4%) is applicable to all nonmembers without Canadian residency and IATSE members without Canadian residency.
+The administration fee shall be remitted to the Union. - (c) The Union may allocate such percentage among the aforementioned fringe categories so long as the statutory requirements for Stat Pay and Vacation Pay are satisfied.
 The fringe rate shall be calculated as a percentage of the sum of all monies earned for working straight time, overtime, turnaround, and meal penalties.
-An Employer is not required to make Pension and Health contributions on behalf of any Employee who has been issued a work permit pursuant to Article Three of this Agreement provided that proof of payment to such Employee's Health plan and Pension plan is provided to the Union.

-The Union has the right to audit these productions, provided the Union notifies the Employer in writing of the Union's intent to audit within six (6) months following the completion of all photography.
+An Employer is not required to make RSP and Health & Welfare contributions on behalf of any Employee who has been issued a work permit pursuant to Article Three of this Agreement provided that proof of payment to such Employee's Health & Welfare plan and RSP plan is provided to the Union. - (d) The Union has the right to audit these productions, provided the Union notifies the Employer in writing of the Union's intent to audit within six (6) months following the completion of all photography.
 Any production that exceeds the money break has to adjust wages retroactively to the next Tier.
-In the event the Union exercises its right to conduct an audit and it is determined that the production exceeded the money break, the Employer shall pay the Union reasonable audit costs.

-"Budget" means the "Total Net Budget" as determined by the ICG 669.

-The Employer agrees to furnish to the Union, before principal photography commences, a copy of the top sheet of the complete certified budget, or a copy of the Completion Guarantor's letter stating the total budget.
+In the event the Union exercises its right to conduct an audit and it is determined that the production exceeded the money break, the Employer shall pay the Union reasonable audit costs. - (e) "Budget" means the "Total Net Budget" as determined by the Union. - (f) The Employer agrees to furnish to the Union, before principal photography commences, a copy of the top sheet of the complete certified budget, or a copy of the Completion Guarantor's letter stating the total budget.
 Tier levels and financing reductions shall be determined by the Union's Business Agent and the Employer.